Policy Choice in Time Series by Empirical Welfare Maximization: Extensions and Discussion

 \subsubsection{Connection to MDP and Reinforcement learning}

-Markov Decision processes (MDP) are popular models used for decision making.
+Markov Decision Process (MDP) is the standard framework for reinforcement learning algorithms commonly applied to decision-making problems in dynamic environments.
 See, e.g., \cite{kallenberg2016markov} for a comprehensive introduction.
-The current T-EWM model can be viewed as a special case of a Markov decision processes (MDP) with a finite horizon.
-Briefly, the conditioning variables $X_{t-1}$ at each time $t$ correspond to the Markov state at time $t$, and the welfare outcome $Y_{t}$ corresponds to the reward.
-Before the SP intervenes (at time $T$), the transition probability of the Markov state is described by a rule $P_{T}$, and the transition of policies is governed by the propensity score.
-After the SP intervenes, the transition of policies is governed by a deterministic rule described by the (estimated) optimal policy function \eqref{eq:policy_f}.
-In this MDP, the expected reward $Y_{T}$ under policy $W_{T}$ and state $X_{T-1}$ is unknown, and optimizing the conditional empirical welfare function (e.g., \eqref{sample_simple}) implicitly estimates the expected reward at state $X_{T-1}$ (in the language of T-EWM, the expected potential outcomes conditioning on $X_{T-1}$).
-If the Markov transition probability (the propensity score) before time $T-1$ is unknown, then it needs to be estimated by the methods described in Section \ref{sec:estimated_prop}.
-See Appendix \ref{MDP_A} for a detailed description of the link between T-EWM and MDP.
-Note that, for multi-period welfare functions, if the welfare function has a finite horizon (as in the case discussed in here), the optimal policy is often nonstationary.
-See Chapter 2 of \cite{kallenberg2016markov} for more details about finite horizon MDPs.
+We can relate the current T-EWM model to a special case of MDP with a finite horizon.
+The conditioning variables $X_{t-1}$ correspond to the Markov state at time $t$, and the welfare outcome $Y_{t}$ corresponds to the reward at $t$.
+Before the planner intervenes at time $T$, the Markov state transitions follow the data-generating process in which the transitions of the policies are prescribed by the propensity score.
+After the planner intervenes, the transition of policies is governed by a deterministic rule described by the (estimated) optimal policy function \eqref{eq:policy_f}.
+As we show in Appendix \ref{MDP_A}, the population conditional welfare of T-EWM with a finite-horizon welfare target can be viewed as the value function of a finite-horizon MDP with a nonstationary solution.
+See Chapter 2 of \cite{kallenberg2016markov} for more details about finite-horizon MDPs.